What Is a Security Scan?

-A security scan is an automated process which scans elements of a network, application or device to check for security flaws.
-Security scanning is something which should be undertaken regularly to ensure information remains secure.
+A security scan is an automated process, which scans elements of a network, application or device to check for security flaws.
+Security scanning is something that should be undertaken regularly to ensure information remains secure.

 Both network security scans and web application security scans can be done using a security scanner such as Acunetix.
-A network security scan done using the Online Vulnerability Scanner, which is currently being offered for free on a trial basis, would perform the following:
+A network security scan would perform the following:

 - Identify vulnerable versions of applications and ensuring that servers are not running any illegitimate services, such as Trojans.